Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains.

-Habitat: Wet coastal woods to mid-elevations in the mountains.
+Habitat: Wet coastal woods from low to middle elevations in the mountains.

 Conservation Status: Not of concern